Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 chatCompletionEvent.ReasoningEventSetting
     // Event when starting to receive reasoning content
-    // Methods starting with "Set" will override the delegate; use methods starting with "Append" to add instead.
+    // Methods starting with 'Set' will overwrite the delegate.
+Use methods starting with 'Append' if you need to add.
     .SetEnter(completion =>
     {
         var message = completion.GetMessage();